- Home

 Serious Mental Illness Linked to Higher Risk of Long COVID: JAMA Study

 It is uncertain if those with a serious mental illness (SMI) are more likely to have postacute sequelae of SARS-CoV-2 (PASC), given their greater susceptibility to COVID-19.
 Secondary prevention initiatives might benefit from an understanding of this connection.
-Thus, this study determined the risk that individuals with a SMI will acquire PASC.
+Thus, this study determined the risk that individuals with an SMI will acquire PASC.

-3. Older age compared to age 22 to 34 years, non-Hispanic Black and Hispanic race and ethnicity compared to non-Hispanic White race and ethnicity (OR, 1.08; 95% CI, 1.07-1.10; OR, 1.12; 95% CI, 1.11-1.13), higher chronic disease burden when compared to no chronic disease (CCI 1 to 3: OR, 1.13; 95% CI, 1.12-1.14; CCI ≥4: OR, 1.23; 95% CI, 1.22-1.25), and hospitalization with initial COVID-19 infection.
+- Older age (compared to age 22–34 years), non-Hispanic Black and Hispanic ethnicity (compared to non-Hispanic White) (OR, 1.08; 95% CI, 1.07–1.10; OR, 1.12; 95% CI, 1.11–1.13), higher chronic disease burden (CCI 1–3: OR, 1.13; 95% CI, 1.12–1.14; CCI ≥4: OR, 1.23; 95% CI, 1.22–1.25), and hospitalization with initial COVID-19 infection were also associated with increased PASC risk.

-Vekaria, V., Thiruvalluru, R. K., Verzani, Z., Abedian, S., Olfson, M., Patra, B. G., Xiao, Y., Salamon, K. S., Hoth, K., Blancero, F., Hornig-Rohan, M. M., Akintonwa, T., Sabiha, M., Weiner, M. G., Carton, T. W., Kaushal, R., Pathak, J., & RECOVER PCORnet EHR consortium.
+Source: Vekaria, V., Thiruvalluru, R. K., Verzani, Z., Abedian, S., Olfson, M., Patra, B. G., Xiao, Y., Salamon, K. S., Hoth, K., Blancero, F., Hornig-Rohan, M. M., Akintonwa, T., Sabiha, M., Weiner, M. G., Carton, T. W., Kaushal, R., Pathak, J., & RECOVER PCORnet EHR Consortium.
 (2025).
 Schizophrenia, bipolar, or major depressive disorder and postacute sequelae of COVID-19.
 JAMA Network Open, 8(10), e2540242. https://doi.org/10.1001/jamanetworkopen.2025.40242

 Neuroscience Masters graduate